MokshajnaMatta/ecommerce-task-cedcoss/README.md

 # PrimePick Subscription Plan Page

 A premium, interactive subscription plans page for the e-commerce brand **PrimePick**.
-Built using modern front-end standards (HTML5, CSS3, and Vanilla JavaScript), this application features a sleek dark-slate design system, responsive pricing, details comparison, and a secure checkout flow simulation.
+Built using modern front-end standards (HTML5, CSS3, and JavaScript), this application features a sleek dark-slate design system, responsive pricing, details comparison, and a secure checkout flow simulation.

 ---